CDS-AU-DK/cds-language/README.md

 This repository contains all of the code and data related to the Spring 2021 module _Language Analytics_ as part of the bachelor's tilvalg in [Cultural Data Science](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.

-This repository is in active development, with new material being pushed to the repository on a weekly basis.
+This repository is in active development, with new material being pushed on a weekly basis.

 ## Technicalities